Revealed preference with optimal transport: money pumps, bounded rationality, and preference recovery: The Money Pump

 Next, let us suppose that we would like to measure the extent to which the consumer has failed to act as a quasilinear utility maximizer.
 One approach, which might be termed the utility efficiency approach, is to measure the additional utility which the consumer could have derived had they acted perfectly in line with the model of utility maximization under investigation.
 Of course, this approach only makes sense when utility is cardinal (in particular, the utility function must be identified up to translation by the consumer's behavior).
 If the utility function is only identified up to monotonic transformation then it makes no sense to talk about differences in utility.
 As the quasilinear utility function is indeed cardinal in the requisite sense, it is reasonable to define the \emph{quasilinear utility inefficiency} displayed by the consumer as

+where the infimum is over all utility functions $U$ for which $U(\bs{x}^t)$ is finite for all $t$.
 The term in the supremum represents the largest amount of quasilinear utility which could have been attained by the consumer in period $t$ whereas the rightmost term represents the amount of quasilinear utility actually achieved.
-The object $Q$ was introduced in \citet{allen-rehbeck21} as a measure of deviation from quasilinear utility maximization.\footnote{What we call $Q$ corresponds to the ``minimum deviations'' considered in Appendix B of \citet{allen-rehbeck21} when using (in their language) the aggregator $f(e_1, e_2, \ldots, e_T) = \sum_{t=1}^T e_t$.}
+The object $Q$ was introduced in \citet{allen-rehbeck26} as a measure of deviation from quasilinear utility maximization.\footnote{What we call $Q$ corresponds to the ``minimum deviations'' considered in Appendix B.2 of \citet{allen-rehbeck26} when using (in their language) the aggregator $f(e_1, e_2, \ldots, e_T) = \sum_{t=1}^T e_t$.}

-Importantly, \citet{allen-rehbeck21} show that $Q$ is easy to calculate.
+Importantly, \citet{allen-rehbeck26} show that $Q$ is easy to calculate.
 In particular, $Q$ is equal to $\bar\varepsilon$, the solution value for the linear programming problem of finding $(u_1,u_2,\ldots, u_T) \in \mathbb{R}^T$ and $(\varepsilon_1, \varepsilon_2, \ldots, \varepsilon_T) \in \mathbb{R}_+^T$ to solve

 To recap, we have introduced three distinct ways of quantifying deviations from cyclical monotonicity.
 It turns out that they are all the same.

 \begin{theorem} For any dataset $D = (\mbp^t, \mbx^t)_{t \leq T}$,